Can charcoal speed up poison recovery? new study aims to find out

 Summary

-This pilot study tests whether giving activated charcoal within 6 hours of swallowing a poisonous substance can prevent the poison from getting worse and shorten hospital stays.
-About 100 adults and children will be randomly assigned to receive either charcoal or standard care.
-The study focuses on whether this approach is practical for a larger future trial.
+This pilot study is testing whether giving activated charcoal within 6 hours of swallowing a poisonous substance can prevent the poison from getting worse and shorten hospital stays.
+About 100 adults and children who have ingested a substance that charcoal can absorb will be randomly assigned to receive either charcoal or standard care.
+The study aims to see if this simple treatment can improve outcomes and guide future emergency care.

 Disclaimer Read more